waveclaw/ogrian-carpet/Ogrian/readme.txt

 Things
 -----
 Mana are the semi-transparent bubble-like circles.
-They start out unclaimed and white.
-To claim them for your own, cast your "claim" spell at them.
+To claim them for your own, cast your "claim" spell at them, or touch them.
 If your claim spell hits the mana, it will change colour to match the colour of your team.
 Then, it will slowly migrate towards your castle.
 When it reaches your castle, it is absorbed and your maximum mana (base mana) goes up.
 Whenever you see mana that is not your colour, claim it for yourself!
-Be aware that unclaimed mana slowly rolls downhill, and if two mana collide, they form a bigger mana.
+Be aware that unclaimed mana slowly rolls downhill, and if two mana touch, they form a bigger mana.

 Kamikazi Cranes (as in origami cranes) defend castles and towers.
 They fly around the castle looking for enemies.
 When they see one, they fly towards it.
 If they collide with their target, they explode, dealing damage.
 They then respawn and start the process all over again.
-If you see a crane flying towards you, the only way to avoid taking damage is to kill it before it hits you.
+If you see a crane flying towards you, the best way to avoid taking damage is to kill it before it hits you.

 Sentinels are stationary gaurdians that fire fireballs at nearby enemies.